timotet/power_supply/README.md

-INA219 current monitor upgrade for a vintage power supply I had.
+INA219 current monitor upgrade for a vintage power supply I have.